 - [LD04] Li and Drew, Fundamentals of Multimedia, Pearson Education, 2004.

-We plan to have two paper-based assignments.
-Two small programming projects.
-Term project is an important part of this course, which consists of three reports and presentations.
+We plan to have four Android programming projects.
+Term project is the core of this course, which consists of three reports and presentations.
 The grading scheme is given below.

 The instructor thanks Prof. Mohamed Hefeeda for sharing his course materials.
 Prof. Hefeeda is an associate professor at Simon Fraser University, Surrey, BC Canada.